Learning & Development

 Actively applying some of the practices listed here will create a shift in organizational culture that allows you to bounce back from challenges and bounce forward into future opportunities.
 Eventually, your organization will be able to move from resilience to what McKinsey calls the mata-skill of adaptability, the “ability to learn flexibly and efficiently and to apply that knowledge across situations [which happens by] learning how to learn and being conscious of when to put that learner’s mind into action.”
 Over time, organizations and the people in them will get “faster and better at learning” and be oriented “toward the opportunities ahead, not just the challenges.”

-This post is the third in a series of articles we are publishing on topics related to building a human-centered workplace.
+This post is the third in a series of articles we are publishing on topics related to building a better workplace culture.
 Subscribe to our blog using the form below to be notified when the next article is published.

 References